mkokho/dynoslack/README.md

 # dynoslack
-The file contains overview of the project.

-The project structure:

-- EDF scheduling
+The goal of the project is to implement some of real-time scheduling algorithms and compare their perfomance.